Learning Visuotactile Skills with Two Multifingered Hands: Related Work

 \paragraphc{Imitation learning.} Another promising approach to achieve human-level dexterity is learning from demonstrations~\cite{billard2008survey,hussein2017imitation}.
 More recently, researchers have utilized deep neural networks to obtain better representations and policies~\cite{ravichandar2020recent}.
 While bimanual manipulation has also been studied in this context~\cite{zhao2023learning,fu2024mobile,chi2024universal,grannen2023stabilize}, these studies only demonstrate systems with parallel-jaw grippers.
 Wang et al.~\cite{wang2024dexcap} is concurrent work that showcases bimanual dexterous manipulation skills.
 Unlike \cite{wang2024dexcap}, which utilizes only vision and proprioception as inputs, our work additionally utilizes tactile input and shows that touch sensing is critical for the reliable completion of many challenging tasks considered.

 \paragraphc{Bimanual teleoperation.} Having access to a diverse set of high-quality demonstrations is crucial for learning a high-quality policy.
-Existing teleoperation systems are largely restricted to the use of parallel-jaw grippers~\cite{zhao2023learning, fu2024mobile, fang2023low, seo2023deep} or single-handed scenarios~\cite{arunachalam2023holo, qin2022one, sivakumar2022robotic}.
+Existing teleoperation systems are largely restricted to the use of parallel-jaw grippers~\cite{zhao2023learning, fu2024mobile, fang2023low, seo2023deep,wu2023gello,arunachalam2023dexterous} or single-handed scenarios~\cite{arunachalam2023holo, qin2022one, sivakumar2022robotic,iyer2024open}.
 In addition, the hand teleoperation systems heavily rely on retargeting to solve morphology differences, thus introducing unavoidable latency and are not intuitive to use.
 In contrast, our system teleoperates a robot hand by separating finger control into thumb control and power grasp control, providing a smoother user experience.

 \paragraphc{Learning visuotactile skills.} Our system also features rich visuotactile sensory data.
-Integrated visuotactile sensing has been used for numerous applications such as grasping~\cite{Calandra2018More}, in-hand manipulation~\cite{qi2023general}, object shape reconstruction~\cite{smith2021active,suresh2023neural}, and cloth manipulation~\cite{sunil2023visuotactile}.
-However, previous bimanual manipulation systems are either not equipped with dexterous hands or lack rich sensory signals.
+Integrated visuotactile sensing has been used for numerous applications such as grasping~\cite{Calandra2018More}, in-hand manipulation~\cite{qi2023general}, object shape reconstruction~\cite{smith2021active,suresh2023neural,suresh2022shapemap} and object recognition~\cite{xu2023tandem3d}, cloth manipulation~\cite{sunil2023visuotactile}, and learning representation for object interactions~\cite{guzey2023dexterity,guzey2023see}.
+However, none of them use two multifingered hands, and previous bimanual manipulation systems are either not equipped with dexterous hands or lack rich sensory signals.
 To the best of our knowledge, our work is the first at the intersection of bimanual dexterous manipulation and imitation learning from visuotactile inputs.

 \secv